EdwinDev-I/AWS-AegisSOC-Monitoring-Lab/Wazuh/Installation-guide-onAWS.md

 ID Name Status
 001 Windows-Agent Active
 ```
-Or  you could just check directly in the wazuh maneger dashboard.
+Or  you could just check directly in the #Wazu-manager# dashboard.